wxjames/wxjames.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am **an incoming Assistant Professor** in Zachry Department of Civil and Environmental Engineering at **Texas A&M University** starting from Fall 2025.
+I am **an incoming Assistant Professor** in the Zachry Department of Civil and Environmental Engineering at **Texas A&M University** starting from Fall 2025.
 My research group is looking for highly self-motivated and talented students.
 To apply for the PhD program, please send your CV, a recent transcript and a brief description of your research experience and interests (one-page or in the email) to **xin.wang@tamu.edu**.
 Please use the **Prospective PhD Student - [Your Name]** as your email subject.

 Currently, I am a postdoctoral researcher in **Industrialized Construction Innovation** at **National Renewable Energy Laboratory (NREL)**.
 I obtained my Ph.D. degree in Civil Engineering and my Master's degree in Computer Sciences from University of Wisconsin-Madison.
 Before moving to Madison, I received a Master's degree and a Bachelor's degree in Civil Engineering from Tongji University, China.